massgov/mayflower-patternlab/.github/CONTRIBUTING.md

    - You can learn about patterns by clicking the top right COG icon, then selecting "Show Pattern Info" from the drop down.
 1. All work is done in the `/styleguide/source` directory.
     - Most patterns will have a `.twig` [markup file](https://twig.sensiolabs.org/), `.json` default [data file](http://patternlab.io/docs/data-pattern-specific.html), and `.md` [documentation file](http://patternlab.io/docs/pattern-documenting.html) in the `/styleguide/source/_patterns` directory.
     - If a pattern has styles associated with it, the corresponding `.scss` files can be found in the `/styleguide/source/assets/scss` directory.
-We use [SMACSS](https://smacss.com/book/categorizing) to organize and [BEM](http://getbem.com/introduction/) to structure our css.
+We use [SMACSS](https://smacss.com/book/categorizing) to organize and [BEM](http://getbem.com/introduction/) to structure our [scss](http://sass-lang.com/guide) which gets compiled to css during build and automatically with the `gulp` task running.
      - If a pattern has js functionality associated with it, the corresponding [ES6 module](https://hacks.mozilla.org/2015/08/es6-in-depth-modules/) `.js` file can be found in the `/styleguide/source/assets/js/modules` directory.
 1. These assets will automatically recompile and the browser will refresh as you save changes.